fuse-box/fuse-box/docs/guides/working-with-targets.md

 ## Uglifying

-Make sure you have `uglify-js` and/or `uglify-es` installed.
-If your target is higher than `es5`, Quantum will use `uglify-es`.
+Make sure you have `uglify-js` and/or `terser` installed.
+If your target is higher than `es5`, Quantum will use `terser`.
 More about it [here](../production-builds/quantum#uglify) You can control that manually too.

 ## Working with Babel